| The role of the Leader of the OppositionMMP makes a difference Government and Opposition cooperate

 The Opposition’s main role is to question the government of the

+day and hold them accountable to the public.
 National Party leader Dr Don Brash says the Opposition represents an

 alternative government, and is responsible for challenging the policies

+of the government and producing different policies where appropriate.
 As Leader of the Opposition, Dr Brash is responsible for representing

 the Opposition at state functions, meetings with dignitaries and other

+important events.
 Attitudes to the role of the Leader of the Opposition should be taken

 into account by people who wish to anticipate what the Oppostion might